DapZey/MyFirstOnlineGame/README.md

    *note* To experiment with different PC's simultaniously make sure port forwarding is enabled and firewall is configured properly

+   Typically to do this you go -> control panel -> firewall -> advanced and then on both inbound and outbound: -> new rule -> port -> udp -> ports 50000-50001

 # TODOS

 1) implement average response time so that frequency of messages isnt only dependant on past response time *DONE*